Unidata/netcdf4-python/README.md

 for quantization (bit-grooming and bit-rounding) functionality in netcdf-c 4.9.0 which can dramatically improve compression.
-Dataset.createVariable now accepts dimension instances (instead of just dimension names). 'compression' kwarg added to Dataset.createVariable to support szip as well as new compression algorithms available in netcdf-c 4.9.0 through HDF5 filter plugsins (such as zstd, bzip2 and blosc).
+Dataset.createVariable now accepts dimension instances (instead of just dimension names). 'compression' kwarg added to Dataset.createVariable to support szip as well as new compression algorithms available in netcdf-c 4.9.0 through compression plugins (such as zstd, bzip2 and blosc).
 Working arm64 wheels for Apple M1 Silicon now available on pypi.

 10/31/2021:  Version [1.5.8](https://pypi.python.org/pypi/netCDF4/1.5.8) released.
 Fix Enum bug, add binary wheels for aarch64 and python 3.10.